-Heavy legs, but not completely weighed down.
+Heavy legs, but not wholly weighed down.

-Highlights of Singapore Diaries: Day 4 – Exploring the Heart of Singapore City.
+Highlights of Singapore Diaries: Day 4 – Exploring the Heart of Singapore City

 Checking into the Boutique Nuve Urbane Hotel